RSC-Labs/backstage-changelog-plugin/README.md

 <img src='./docs/plugin_icon.png' width='100' height='150' alt='Changelog card screenshot'>

 Backstage Changelog Plugin is configurable and customizable plugin for viewing a changelog.
-You can write your own parser or use default one, which follows [Keep the changelog](https://keepachangelog.com/) notation.
+You can write your own parser, use [SemVer](https://semver.org/) parser or use default one, which follows [Keep the changelog](https://keepachangelog.com/) notation.

 ### What is Changelog, why and who needs it?
 Description from [Keep the changelog](https://keepachangelog.com/).